denismoulin/denismoulin/_posts/2016-04-01-duuoo-website.md

 link: https://denismoulin.com/h/duuoo/
 ---

-While working on Duuoo product, I helped the team with their marketing page emphazizing on human connection over the technical aspect of their product.
+While working on the Duuoo product, I helped the team to re-shape their marketing page to emphasize human connection over the technical aspects of their product.

 #### External link